Last updated: May 6, 2026

 Should the senior freeze credit?

 Yes, if identity data was exposed or new credit could be opened in the senior’s name.
-The FTC credit freeze guidance explains that freezes are free and do not hurt the credit score.
+Credit freezes are free and do not hurt the credit score, but they do not stop fraud on accounts that are already open.

 What if Social Security or Medicare was affected?

 Call those programs the same day.
-Use Social Security’s direct deposit help page for payment issues, and use Medicare’s contact page if claims or billing look wrong.
 Missing benefits or fake medical claims can create bigger problems if left alone.
+Keep notices, claim numbers, and payment records together in the recovery file.

 What if the senior cannot manage all the calls and paperwork alone?